komar41/vigma/notebooks/README.md

 <a name="feature-extraction"></a>

-## 2. Feature Extraction
+## 2. Feature extraction

 ### `motionToJointAngle()`

-- Reads a motion file (CSV), processes its contents to extract joint angles, and optionally saves the result as a CSV file.
+- Processes the contents of a DataFrame to extract joint angles and optionally saves the result as a CSV file.

 **Parameters:**

-- `file_dir (str)`: The directory where the motion file is located.
-- `patient_id (str)`: The ID of the patient.
-- `trial (int)`: The trial number.
+- `df (DataFrame)`: The DataFrame containing motion data that needs to be processed.
-- `save (bool)`: Whether to save the resulting DataFrame as a CSV file (default is False).
+- `save (bool)` [<span style="color:red">optional</span>]: Whether to save the resulting DataFrame as a CSV file (default is False).
 Saves the joint angle file in the same directory.
+- `replace (bool)` [<span style="color:red">optional</span>]: If set to True, it will overwrite the existing CSV file.
+If False or not provided, the function will create a new CSV file.

 **Returns:**